-The Prince Albert Historical Society operates four museums in three locations within Prince Albert.
+The Prince Albert Historical Society (PAHS) operates four museums in three locations within Prince Albert.
 Follow the links below to learn more about the exhibits and collections at each museum.

 - Historical Museum: This museum was Prince Albert's firehall for many years.
 The building also houses the Society's office and our archives and is located at the north end of Central Avenue.